Select Page

 We see and hear about it every day but as leaders, what can you do?

-Globally, some companies are implementing email black-outs, or even eliminating email altogether, to try to reduce the number of emails employees receive.
-Yet the results of our newly released research, the 2012 Work-related Email Perception Study, show these strategies are misguided – employees want bad email behaviors addressed, and they want to keep email as a tool.
+Globally, some companies are implementing email black-outs, or even eliminating it altogether, to try to reduce the number of electronic messages employees receive.
+Yet the results of our newly released research, the 2012 Work-related Email Perception Study, show these strategies are misguided – employees want bad e-mail behaviors addressed, and they want to keep email as a tool.

 Our findings were striking.
 Across audiences: